Geographic profiling: Considerations

 According to Dr. Kim Rossmo there are four different types of offenders with regard to geographic profiling.

 Hunter: the hunter singles out a specific victim without leaving his home territory.
 He will commit crimes where he lives.

 Poacher: a poacher will travel out of his home territory to do his hunting.

 Troller: A troller will realize an opportunistic encounter while occupied in other activities and then strike.

-Trapper: a trapper will draw the victim into him using different seemingly harmless situations.
+Trapper: a trapper will draw the victim to him using different seemingly harmless situations.